-An inventory report is an overview of the products your brand has on hand at any given time, and are usually coded to make tracking easier.
+An inventory report is an overview of the products your brand has on hand at any given time and is usually coded to make tracking easier.

 When inventory reports are up-to-date with real-time and highly detailed information, it helps your brand understand what you have in stock.

-Armed with correct information, you won’t over or under provide inventory to your customers, which helps you cut costs and save time.
+Armed with the correct information within your inventory reports ensures you won’t over or under-provide inventory to your customers, which helps you cut costs and save time.